Who do you work with?

 Women: I help women to centralize their own needs and vitality, transform painful inter-generational and relational patterns, stay grounded through fertility challenges and new motherhood, and establish healthy boundaries and nourishing relationships.
 I work with adult women of all ages and backgrounds as they navigate difficult life transitions, heal traumas, and establish vital and healthy lives.

 Couples: I guide couples of all identities to transform harmful patterns to loving gestures, learn to speak the truth, develop healthy patterns of relating, improve sex, adjust to new parenthood, and breathe life into their joint vision of life together.
 I work with couples who are married, unmarried, in open relationships, monogamous, childless, new parents, and experienced parents.
 I work with couples of all gender identities, cultural backgrounds and sexual orientations.
 Together, we unearth and change the negative patterns and experiences holding you back and establish habits and experiences that support your mutual flourishing.

 What are you trained in?

-I am trained in marriage and couples therapy, attachment theory, experiential therapy, emotionally-focused therapy, somatic trauma-resolution, decolonization, perinatal mental health, intergenerational/racial/ancestral trauma, eco-psychology, integration of spirituality and female health.
+I am trained in marriage and couples therapy, attachment theory, experiential therapy, the physiology of trauma, emotionally-focused therapy, somatic trauma-resolution, decolonization therapy, perinatal mental health, intergenerational/racial/ancestral trauma, eco-psychology, integration of spirituality, and the physiology of female health.
 This means that I consider your challenges, strengths, and wounds as inextricably related to your experience in society and your family.
 Additionally, that your body remembers all of the experiences you have been through and will serve as a guide out of the darkness and into joy and light.
 I can help you find practices and ways to move through the distress and traumas of the world and connect to your vision, resilience, and joy.

 What is individual therapy like with you?